Joint JD / MBA

 What Courses Do I Take in the MBA Program?

-The MBA degree program requires 57 credits: 33 credits of common core and breadth courses, 12 credits of advanced course work completed within the General MBA option or major area, and 12 credits of elective course work consisting of an international elective and three general electives.
-In general, students in the JD/MBA program transfer nine credits of law school course work towards their general electives.
+The MBA degree program requires 48 credits: 18 credits of required foundational skills, 12 credits of functional skills, 3 capstone credits (business consulting), and 15 credits of elective course work.
+Students in the JD/MBA program transfer nine credits of law school course work towards their general electives.
 All law courses are completed at Brooklyn Law School or New York Law School.

 Students should consult Brooklyn Law School and The New York Law School directly for curriculum information.